Error estimates for the scalar auxiliary variable (SAV) scheme to the Cahn-Hilliard equation: Numerical experiments

 Figure \ref{fig_zero_level} shows snapshots of the numerical interface for four different $\varepsilon=0.08, 0.06, 0.05, 0.04$ at six fixed time points.
 They clearly indicate that at each time point, as $\varepsilon$ tends to zero, the numerical interface converges to the sharp interface of the Hele-haw flow, which is consistent with the phenomenon stated in \cite{feng2016analysis, feng2008posteriori}.
 It also shows that for larger $\varepsilon$, the numerical interface evolves faster in time.

 \textit{Acknowledgements.} The work of Shu Ma was partially supported by the Research Grants Council of the Hong Kong Special Administrative Region, China.
 (Project Nos.
 CityU 11302718, CityU 11300621).
 The work of Weifeng Qiu was partially supported by the Research Grants Council of the Hong Kong Special Administrative Region, China.
 (Project Nos.
 CityU 11302718, CityU 11300621).
+All authors contribute equally.
+The second author is the corresponding author.